 This was a win to make all Canadians proud.
 Henderson lived up to her talent and survived the pressure to become the first Canadian in 45 years to win the CP Women’s Open — Canada’s only LPGA Tour event.
 The last to do it was Jocelyne Bourassa in 1973.

 #8- LOTTE Championship (2019)

-It is likely this is not Henderson’s last major accomplishment in the sport of golf, and Canada and Brooke Henderson fans are excited to see what will be added to this list in the future.
+With more titles at the top level of golf than any Canadian, it is likely this is not Henderson’s last major accomplishment in the sport of golf.
+Team Canada and Brooke Henderson fans are excited to see what will be added to this list in the future.